yadoom/website/README.md

 # Blog
 I make posts about once or twice a quarter as a rolling log of what's going on in my courses and what projects I'm working on.
 They also serve as part of the documentation for some of the projects.

 I now consider this an official project and no longer something expiremental like it once was.

 If it isn't already obvious, I really like colors.
+Most of the hues and inspiration for the cycling banner are from http://clrs.cc/.